 3. Hindsight Lad

 Hindsight Lad doesn’t actually have any superpowers.
-Instead, he gives tactical advice to his teammates after the battle was already won or lost.
+Instead, he gives tactical advice to his teammates after winning or losing the battle.

 There may not be a worse and weaker superhero than Arm-Fall-Off-Boy.
 Arm-Fall-Off-Boy (Floyd Belkin) can do exactly what his name implies.
 He can remove his limbs and use them as weapons against his enemies.

 As a superhero, Dogwelder is anything but incredible.
 As a comic book character, the very idea of him is comical.
-Even though Dogwelder didn’t ever achieve any sort of mainstream popularity, he was given the honor of being Wizard Magazine’s best new character back in 1997.
+Even though Dogwelder didn’t achieve any mainstream popularity, he was given the honor of being Wizard Magazine’s best new character in 1997.